bentheiii/rust_from_python_workshop/06_03_variadic_macros.md

     {println!("E"); (1==1).then_some(4)},
     {println!("F"); 5},
 )
-// shout return 2, and print A, B, and C
+// should return 2, and print A, B, and C
 ```